GuardianUI/GuardianTest/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to guardianui! 😄
+Thanks for your interest in contributing to GuardianTest! 😄

-**Once you learn how to use guardianui, you can contribute in lots of ways:**
+**Once you learn how to use GuardianTest, you can contribute in lots of ways:**

 - Join the [GuardianUI Discord](https://discord.gg/TkfeTpfYxx) and answer questions.
-Teaching others how to use guardianui is a great way to learn more about how it works.
+Teaching others how to use GuardianTest is a great way to learn more about how it works.
-- Create content about guardianui.
+- Create content about GuardianTest.
 Whether it's a blog post, youtube video tutorial, tweet, or anything in between, sharing information and guidance is a great way to engage the community.
 Be sure to tag us on [twitter](https://twitter.com/guardian_ui) when you post it so we can share it as well.
 We may also feature it on our website!
 - Contribute to our docs to improve our [existing docs](https://github.com/GuardianUI/guardianui-documentation).
 - Host a meetup or online workshop.
 [Contact us](mailto:support@guardianui.com) if you want our help coordinating or potential involvement. 🚀

-**Interested in contributing to the development of guardianui?
+**Interested in contributing to the development of GuardianTest?
 There are several ways to do so.**

 - [Report bugs](https://github.com/GuardianUI/guardianui/issues/new/choose) by opening an issue.
 - [Request features](https://github.com/GuardianUI/guardianui/discussions/new?category=ideas) by starting a discussion.